petr7555/tdt4259-individual-assignment/design-doc.md

 ### 5.4.
 Experimentation & validation

 <!--
-Explain how you’ll evaluate models offline.
+Explain how you'll evaluate models offline.
 Explain your choice of evaluation metrics(s).
 How will you validate your approach offline?
 What offline evaluation metrics will you use?

 If you're A/B testing, how will you assign treatment and control (e.g., customer vs. session-based) and what metrics will you measure?
 What are the success and [guardrail](https://medium.com/airbnb-engineering/designing-experimentation-guardrails-ed6a976ec669) metrics?